telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/overview.md

 ---
 title: Overview
-page_title: Overview | Kendo UI Map Widget
+page_title: Overview | Kendo UI Map
 description: "Learn how to initialize the Kendo UI Map widget, and create and bind layers to it."
 slug: overview_kendoui_mapwidget
 position: 1